 Before you begin dealing with negative engagement, you need to know how the process affects your Facebook Page, the commenter, and any other Page visitors.

-Find out what happens when you hide a comment on Facebook.
-Discover why taking this step can be a smart choice for your Page and your team.
+Here’s what happens when you hide a comment on Facebook.
+And discover why taking this step can be a smart choice for your Page and your social media team.

 What Happens When You Hide a Comment on Facebook?